uagaug/uagaug.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+[13] Yu, M., Zhao, Z., **Chen, Z.**, Le, S., Yan, J., 2020.
+Modulating mechanical stability of heterodimerization between engineered orthogonal helical domains. _**Nat.
+Commun.**_ 11, 4476.

+* One of my favorite  features of the designed heterodimers in Ref [5] is that they are modular and programmable.
+Using a single molecule technique called magnetic tweezers, Jie Yan and his lab showed that the mechanical stability of these heterodimers can be modularly tuned in a wide range simply by changing the stretching points and number of helices.
+[PDF](/files/2020NatCom.pdf)

 [12] **Chen, Z.**, Kibler, R.D., Hunt, A., Busch, F., Pearl, J., Jia, M., VanAernum, Z.L., Wicky, B.I.M., Dods, G., Liao, H., Wilken, M.S., Ciarlo, C., Green, S., El-Samad, H., Stamatoyannopoulos, J., Wysocki, V.H., Jewett, M.C., Boyken, S.E., Baker, D., (2020).
 De novo design of protein logic gates. _**Science**_ 368, 7884.

 * Synthetic biology has traditionally focused on building nucleic acid-based circuits, thanks to the ease of programming DNA or RNA molecules.
 Now that we have proteins that behave in a similar way (Refs 2, 5, 10), wouldn't it be fun to build protein-based circuits?
 Here we demonstrate a way to create logic gates from scratch, using _de novo_ designed heterodimers.
 These building blocks offer not only programmability, but also robustness and transferability: they work as purified proteins, in cell-free extracts, yeasts, and T cells.
 [PDF](/files/2020science.pdf)